USING IRONPRINT

 var pdf = renderer.RenderHtmlAsPdf(htmlContent);

-// Get the PrintDocument from the PDF
+// Get the print document from the PDF

 var printDoc = pdf.GetPrintDocument();

-// Set the printer name
+// Set the printer name (replace with your printer's actual name)

-printDoc.PrinterSettings.PrinterName = "Your Printer Name"; // Replace with your printer's name
+printDoc.PrinterSettings.PrinterName = "Your Printer Name";

-// Optional: Set other printer settings
+// Optional: Configure additional printer settings

-// printDoc.PrinterSettings.Copies = 2;
+// e.g., printDoc.PrinterSettings.Copies = 2;

-// printDoc.DefaultPageSettings.Landscape = true;
+// e.g., printDoc.DefaultPageSettings.Landscape = true;

-// Print the document
+// Send the document to the printer

 printDoc.Print();